GioPetro/TheJudge/README.md

 ## License

-This project can only be used by the creator.
+This project can only be used by the creator for commercial reasons.